Erionis/end2endMLproject/README.md

-## End to End Machine Learning Project
+## End to End Machine Learning Project on AWS Elastic Beanstalk

 ### Create a virtual environment